Outstanding Service Project of the Year Award

 Please place nominations online by filling out the Outstanding Service Project of the Year Award nomination form to include the following information:

 - Name, title, institution, and contact information of the primary contact responsible for the program and contact information with partnering organizations/agencies

 - Name, title, institution, and contact information of nominator (if different)

 - A two-page summary of the program, addressing:

 - Title and description of the program (including intended programmatic outcomes)

 - Program budget and identified funding sources

-- Evidence of achievement of goals through program evaluations
+- Evidence of how effective the program was at achieving its goals through program evaluations

 Selection and presentation

 Applications will receive written or electronic notification confirming receipt of the application(s).
 The ACUI Awards Committee, appointed annually by the ACUI president, will review the applications in January to determine a winning program.
 One winner will be chosen; one physical award will be given to the winning program.
 The winner will be recognized during the awards ceremony at the annual conference.